zhangzhics/CITS5503_Sem2/assignments.md

 [4.0] Describe the concepts of vertical and horizontal scale.
 Describe 2 different ways in which you could scale a web application horizontally.
 Describe a potential architecture to scale the database to handle the scaling out of the web servers.

-[5.0] How could a mobile device benefit from cloud computing?
-Explain the reasons or provide your arguments supporting the contrary.
-Discuss several cloud applications for mobile devices; explain which one of the three cloud computing delivery models, SaaS, PaaS, or IaaS, would be used by each one of the applications and why.

-## Week 2:
+## Week 2

 [5.0] Describe the steps which you would take on AWS and the decisions that would need to be made to create, configure and run a Virtual Machine Instance.

-[6.0] Describe EBS and what features it offers.
+[6.0] Describe EBS and what features it offers

-[7.0] What is CLI and Boto?
-What are advantages of using CLI?
-How does Boto function helps in AWS operation?

-## Week 3:
+## Week 3

-[8.0] Describe what virtualisation is and describe the characteristic attributes of the different types of virtualisation (Language, Operating System and Hardware).
+[7.0] Describe what virtualisation is and describe the characteristic attributes of the different types of virtualisation (Language, Operating System and Hardware).

-[9.0] Describe what containers are with reference to Docker and discuss their similarities and differences from operating system virtualisation perspective as provided by VirtualBox.
+[8.0] Describe what containers are with reference to Docker and discuss their similarities and differences from operating system virtualisation perspective as provided by VirtualBox.

-[10.0] There was an evolution of operating system during the half century from 1960 to 2010.
-Identify the virtualisation milestones in this above evolution and explain them briefly.

-## Week 4:
+## Week 4

-[11.0] You are asked to store data about music albums in a DynamoDB table.
+[9.0] You are asked to store data about music albums in a DynamoDB table.
 For each album, you need to record the title of the album and the artist name.
 Describe the commands you would use to create a table to store such information and write an entry to that table in DynamoDB.

-[12.0] Describe how S3 handles consistency of objects and how this approach affects the state of objects when they are read using a GET.
+[10.0] Describe how S3 handles consistency of objects and how this approach affects the state of objects when they are read using a GET.

-[13.0] What are the core components of DynamoDB
+[11.0] What are the core components of DynamoDB

-[14.0] When a Bucket is created, AWS allows the specification of a number of features that can be managed.
+[12.0] When a Bucket is created, AWS allows the specification of a number of features that can be managed.
 What are the key properties and features?

-[15.0] We can leave S3 buckets open to public.
-Is this suitable for a specific application?
-Why and why not?
-Justify your answer.

-## Week 5:
+## Week 5

-[15] An organisation has 5 departments and has separated out each of the IAM users into separate groups using paths following the pattern companybucket/department1/*, companybucket /department2/*, companybucket /department3/* etc.
+[13] An organisation has 5 departments and has separated out each of the IAM users into separate groups using paths following the pattern companybucket/department1/*, companybucket /department2/*, companybucket /department3/* etc.

 Their IAM account names follow the pattern user@department1.company.com, user@department2.company.com etc.

 You are tasked with securing a bucket that contains a folder for each of 5 departments in an organisation.
 Only people within a department can write to their own folder.
 Everyone can read from all folders.

 Discuss the principles that you would use to create a policy that would achieve this objective.